hish22/depoty/README.md

 > [!WARNING]
 > Version 1.0.0 of Depoty will automatically uninstall Depoty if it was installed via Chocolatey and Drop all command used.

+> [!NOTE]
+> This command will update only the outdated packages.

+- Update all installed packages `F10`

 - Navigation Button `TAB`
 - Return to main veiwport `ESC`